adgellida/chocolateyautomaticpackages/ReadMe.md

 * drivergenius - not automatic yet
 * dumeter - not automatic yet
 * easybcd - not automatic yet
-* emule - manual - 0.50"a" not accepted
-* fritzing - WORKING
 * geany - not automatic yet
 * genymotion - not automatic yet
 * hdtune - not automatic yet